 The bankers were rendered unsuspicious, not only by the comparative infrequency of fraudulent speculation at a time and in a country where a needy merchant was a phenomenon almost unheard of, but by the mode in which the bills were indorsed.
-Several names appeared on the back of each bill; and these and the shortness of the date together gave an appearance of ness of the date together gave an appearance of security to the whole affair.
+Several names appeared on the back of each bill; and these and the shortness of the date together gave an appearance of security to the whole affair.
 It was scarcely likely that all these parties should fail before the expiration of the two months, even if the drawer and acceptor had been considered persons of doubtful credit.
-But there was no reason for doubtful credit.
 But there was no reason for questioning any part of the proceeding.
 The re-drawing was always done in good time to prevent any attention being fixed upon the previous bill; and the first advance of money seemed to have been gained so easily, that the parties resolved to repeat the experiment, if they failed to obtain, at a less cost, the funds they wanted, from Heins, or from some other rich merchant, young and uncontrolled enough to be made a dupe.
-Meantime, the speculators amused themselves with contemplating the unconscious security of all whom they had made their tools;-of the bankers from whose coffers they had abstracted bankers from whose coffers they had abstracted their capital, and of such of the indorsers as were no worse than careless, and who therefore little no worse than careless, and who therefore little dreamed of the necessity which might arise for their paying for the delinquency of the drawer.
-If they were disposed to complain of the hardship of each indorser being liable for the amount of a protested bill, (that is, of a bill which the acceptor cannot pay.) they should have been more careful to ascertain the soundness of the credit with which they linked their own.
+Meantime, the speculators amused themselves with contemplating the unconscious security of all whom they had made their tools;-of the bankers from whose coffers they had abstracted their capital, and of such of the indorsers as were no worse than careless, and who therefore little dreamed of the necessity which might arise for their paying for the delinquency of the drawer.
+If they were disposed to complain of the hardship of each indorser being liable for the amount of a protested bill, (that is, of a bill which the acceptor cannot pay,) they should have been more careful to ascertain the soundness of the credit with which they linked their own.